Inesbaklouti1/AOSP_trainings/AOSP_Lab04_cc_genrule/README.md

 # AOSP cc_genrule

-- In the AOSP `cc_genrule` is a feature provided by the Android build system (Soong).
-- With `cc_genrule`, developers can specify inputs and outputs for their custom build rules , as well as the commands needed to generate the outputs from the inputs.
+- In the Android Open Source Project (AOSP), cc_genrule is a feature provided by the Android build system (Soong).
+With cc_genrule, developers can specify inputs and outputs for their custom build rules, as well as the commands needed to generate the outputs from the inputs.

-## 1.Create the genrule
+## 1.Create the Genrule

 ```bash
 genrule {